ExMember/exmember.github.io/_drafts/exception-spec-versus-tree-specs.md

 end
 ```

-This is structured like a binary tree with an expectation at each terminal leaf.
+The specification is structured like a binary tree with an expectation at
-Every condition we add adds another level to the tree, doubles the number of
+each terminal leaf.
+Every condition we add adds another level to the tree,
-terminal leaves, and doubles the number of expectations.
+doubles the number of terminal leaves, and doubles the number of
+expectations.

-But part of the reason you've survived this long is your ability to tell humans
+Part of the reason you've survived this long is your ability to tell
-apart from zombies.
-Applying that skill to this spec you notice one of the
+humans apart from zombies.
+When you apply the same pattern-matching skills
-expectations is different from all of the rest.
+to this spec you notice one of the expectations is different from all of
+the rest.

 In one situation the post is editable.
-All the other specs are exceptions to
+All the other specs are exceptions
-that situation.
-When you re-factor the specs to reflect that they look more like
+to that situation.
+When you re-factor the specs to reflect that they look
-this:
+more like this:

 ```ruby
 RSpec.describe Post do